LukasBommes/PV-Hawk-Viewer/README.md

-# Dataset Viewer for PV Drone Inspect
+# PV Hawk Viewer

-This is an open-source desktop app for viewing and analyzing maps of large-scale photovoltaic (PV) plants created with [PV Drone Inspect](https://github.com/LukasBommes/PV-Drone-Inspect).
+This is an open-source desktop app for viewing and analyzing maps of large-scale photovoltaic (PV) plants created with [PV Hawk](https://github.com/LukasBommes/PV-Hawk).

 The app provides the following functionality:
-- View the reconstruction of your PV plant created with PV Drone Inspect
+- View the reconstruction of your PV plant created with PV Hawk
 - Browse individual PV modules and video frames
 - Perform analyses (e.g. PV module defect detection)
 - Overlay analysis results on the map